• Skip to main content

 Instructions

 • Carefully lift the duck legs out of the sauce and place on a plate – they will be very tender so try not to lose any of the meat.
-Pull off and discard the fat, then shred the meat with 2 forks and discard the bones.
+Pull off and discard the skin, then shred the meat with 2 forks and discard the bones.
 Add the meat back to the sauce with the milk and simmer, uncovered, for a further 10 to 15 minutes while you cook the pasta.

 • Cook the pasta following pack instructions, then drain, reserving a cup of the pasta water, and add the pasta to the ragu.
 Stir to coat all the pasta in the sauce and cook for 1 minute more, adding a splash of cooking liquid if it looks dry.
-Serve with grated parmesan…and some homemade bread?!
+Serve with grated parmesan…and some homemade bread!

 Notes